 The project had its ups and downs.
 Through the beginning I was uncertain in the game being any fun at all – without time to polish the game, we’d be working on barebones features that I wasn’t wholly confident in programming.
 In addition, the workflow was choppy for much of Saturday as Tylar was trying his hardest to rig and animate our only enemy, something that left me struggling to find something to do with the almost zero assets to work with.
 Eventually he got it done, eventually made stuff faster than I could program it, and everything went smoothly for the final day as more of the project came together.

-In the end, it didn’t win any awards, which was pretty disappointing after all the work we had done.
+In the end, it only won the unofficial “Best AI” award (but also going on to get Most Downloaded), which was pretty disappointing after all the work we’d done.
 Score sheets showed that many of the judges had issues with the audio with this game and it didn’t get any points from anyone for it, which is pretty sad, considering the amount of work Jacob put in.
 Luckily, and of course, for no apparent reason, it worked fine for me and all of my friends, and our team was rewarded with a good time as we shared the game with them and watched them completely break it and compete in speedruns.